© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval church and graveyard 330m north west of Berwick Castle is a scheduled monument protected by Historic England under reference 1019902.
 View the official record →

-The medieval church and graveyard situated approximately 330 metres north-west of Berwick Castle is a scheduled ancient monument reflecting the ecclesiastical provision of the medieval settlement at Berwick-upon-Tweed.
+The medieval church and graveyard situated approximately 330 metres north-west of Berwick Castle is a scheduled monument forming part of the ecclesiastical landscape associated with the castle and its immediate vicinity.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019902.

 Medieval church and graveyard 330m north west of Berwick Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019902.